Compliance and enforcement

 - issuing of a Penalty Infringement Notice (PIN) or on-the-spot fine

-Council only has jurisdiction to act on certain public health risk issues, and shares the responsibility of public health risks with other government bodies.
-Please refer to the information below which outlines authorities for various public health risk types.
+Council only has jurisdiction to act on some public health risk matters, and shares the responsibility of public health risks with other government agencies.
+Different health risks may be addressed by different agencies.

 - Asbestos at a business or commercial premises or a contractor conducting work - contact Workplace Health and Safety Queensland.